|

 Ecotourism is a growing plus an important sector of the economy here in Costa Rica The government has done its part by protecting 25% of the area with 29 National Parks for all of us to enjoy.

-Everything is Eco these days but lets remember the original meaning of it;
+Everything is Eco these days but lets remember the original meaning of it; Ecotourism immerses travelers into natural areas

-Ecotourism immerses travelers into natural areas So for example in Costa Rica you will see tropical forests which are dry, wet and rain types This will create an environmental awareness through our sense of sight, smell, hearing plus touch
+So for one example in Costa Rica You will see tropical forests which are dry, wet plus of rain types This will create an environmental awareness through our sense of sight, smell, hearing and touch

 Costa Rica push towards ecotourism started with the establishment of the Cabo Blanco National Reserve in 1963, then the first of its National Parks in 1971